Did you know that the sago palm (Cycas revoluta) isn’t a true palm but a cycad, an ancient plant family related to conifers?

 Newly hatched scale invades the trunk and base of the leaves.
 They then continue to spread out into the outer leaves as well as the seeds and roots of the sago.

-Sucking the sap out of the plant, scale insects leave damaged yellow spots on the foliage as a result of their feeding.
+Sucking the sap out of the plant, scale insects leave damaged yellow spots on the foliage after feeding.

 Scales are a pest that can be found all year round.
 However, their population grows as the temperature rises, so your plant is most likely to be affected in summer.